 You can do many things without needing a doctor’s help to improve your sperm health.
 Take a look at your lifestyle to see if something your are doing or dealing with on a daily basis that can be harmful to your sperm health.

 - Chemical Exposure – Daily exposure to industrial chemicals used on the job can lead to a lower sperm count.
 Working with pesticides, solvents, or heavy metals can damage your sperm health.

 - Overheating Your Testicles – Your sperm like a cooler than body temperature environment.
 If you regularly squash your testicles close to your body with tight pants or underwear, your sperm count could suffer.
 Sitting for long times will also increase testicle temperature.
 If you are trying to get pregnant, you might also want to avoid saunas and hot tubs for the same reason.

-Lifestyle Changes to Improve Low Sperm Count
+Lifestyle Changes to Improve Sperm Health

 Sometimes, you can boost your sperm count by making changes to things you do on a daily basis.
-Some are easier to accomplish than others but all have the potential to improve your sperm count and all other aspects of male fertility.
-What you do and eat on a daily basis is directly related to your overall fertility.
+Some are easier to do than others but all have the potential to improve your sperm count and all other aspects of male fertility.
+What you do and eat on a daily basis is directly related to your fertility.

 Keep in mind, unless you have a medical cause for your low sperm count, the changes you make in your day to day life will take 2 to 3 months to show up in improved sperm health.

 – Exercise Regularly – If you are a couch potato, your fertility can suffer.
 Research shows exercise helps balance your hormones (yes, men have fertility related hormones, too) and help improve your sperm count (and other aspects of your sperm too!).